DenseLink/neural-body/1_final-sim/README.md

    degradation of the buffer that the main queue provides.

-In addition to the above improvements, benchmarking and queue monitoring are used to ensure that the system runs at a steady pace that the simulator can keep up with frame requests.
+In addition to the above improvements, benchmarking and queue monitoring are used to ensure that the system runs at a steady pace so that the simulator can keep up with frame requests.
 The user can burst to 2X or 4X, but if the queue begins to degrade, the simulator will automatically revert back to 1X.
 This is mainly for when the neural network is used.
 When not using the neural network, the simulator will usually set to a max framerate of 50 fps.

 ---
 ## Team
 The AstroGators formed as a result of the "CIS4930 - Performant Python Programming"